-Crispy fish and chips originated in England and has become the most popular comfort food for all seafood lovers across the world hence proving once again that food has no boundaries; good food that is!
+Crispy fish and chips originated in England and has become the most popular comfort food for all seafood lovers across the world; hence proving once again that food has no boundaries!

 - Potatoes – 4, large

 - Salt to taste

 - Basa fish fillet – 6, skinless and boneless

 - All-purpose flour – 1 cup + 4 tbsp

 - Cold beer – 1 & ½ cup

 - Peel and wash the potatoes well.
 (You can use unpeeled potato as well, peeling is my personal preference)